Cucumber Avocado Salad with Tuna (Video)

 Why I love tuna packed in olive oil:

 Years ago I discovered tuna packed in olive oil from another blogger, and it was so flavorful compared to the tuna I was used to that I’ve been using it ever since.
-The Genova Tuna Packed in Olive Oil that I use in this recipe is the only tuna I ever buy!
+Now the Genova Tuna Packed in Olive Oil that I use in this recipe is the only tuna I ever buy!

 Want more recipes with my favorite tuna?

-Tips for making Cucumber Avocado Salad with Tuna:
+Tips for making Tuna Cucumber Avocado Salad:

 - Cut the cucumber in fourths lengthwise and slice into pieces.